Planning a visit to Italy

 You will probably find plenty of people there who speak English, especially the younger generations, and knowing Italian is definitely not a requirement for entering the country!

-However, what would be the fun in that?
+However, what would be the fun of that?

 Shall I learn Italian if I want to visit Italy?